John Agar: Early life

-In 1941, Agar joined the Navy Air Corps, had basic training in Texas, and instructed in physical training at March Field in Riverside, California.
+In 1941, Agar joined the U.S. Navy Air Corps, had basic training in Texas, and instructed in physical training at March Field in Riverside, California.
 He was medically discharged from the Navy in 1943 due to an ear infection that affected his balance.
-He then enlisted in the United States Army Air Corps.
-He was a sergeant and a physical training instructor at the time he left the AAF in 1946.
+He then enlisted in the U.S. Army Air Corps.
+He was a sergeant and a physical training instructor when he left the USAAF in 1946.